phetsims/vector-addition/doc/model.md

 ## Explore 1D screen

 The _Explore 1D_ screen facilitates exploration of vectors in 1 dimension.

-Vectors are constrained to either horizontal or vertical orientation.
+There are 2 "scenes", which constrain vectors to 1 dimension:
+* The horizontal scene constrains vectors to horizontal orientation, where the y-component is always zero.
+* The vertical scene constrains vectors to vertical orientation, where the x-component is always zero.

 To manipulate vectors: